CorinaWan/DIT5411-Wong-Po-Yi/README.md

    a.
 First dense layer - It has 128 neurons that can be used for learning advanced feature combinations (writing code "Dense(128, activation='relu')")
    b.
 Second dense layer - It has 50 neurons to further abstract features (writing code "Dense(50, activation='relu')")
    c.
 Output layer - numberOfClasses is the quantity of neurons to output the probability distribution
-4. Loss function: It is written code as categorical_crossentropy, which can be used for the label of multiple classes Optimzer - It is written code, as Adam, to balance the convergence speed and effect.
+4. Loss function: It is written code as categorical_crossentropy, which can be used for the labels of multiple classes Optimzer - It is written code, as Adam, to balance the convergence speed and effect.
    Evaluation index - It is presented as accuracy to monitor the correct rate of model forecast

+### Guideline
+1. Download Traditional-Chinese-Handwriting-Dataset.zip from https://github.com/AI-FREE-Team/Traditional-Chinese-Handwriting-Dataset to unzip them.
+2. Execute data_deployment_all.ipynb to unzip all_data.zip (which is located on D:\\handwritting_data_all-master\\) to /Traditional_Chinese_Data/cleaned_data.
+3. Create the model_train_test.ipynb to write the code about training the model to generate 200 augmented images per Chinese Character
+4. Write the code for testing the model.